 Quoted from ArchDaily.

-Great.
-Love it.
-But, and as much as I hate criticism of design that I find intriguing, I can’t help wondering how often this happens.
+As much as I hate criticism of intriguing design, I can’t help wondering how often this happens.

 Architects: Ro&Ad Architects